It’s a well-known fact that to run a successful business. You’ll need to understand your website’s data.

 Adding the Google Analytics code into Elementor is a straightforward process.

 Initially, it’s a two-step process.
-First, we will need to copy the Google Analytics code, and second, paste it into Elementor.
+First, we will need to copy the Google Analytics code and paste it into Elementor.

 Step #1: Copy the Google Analytics Code